Order of Elizabeth and Theresa

 The Imperial and Royal Decoration of Elizabeth and Theresa (in German: Elisabeth-Theresien-Orden) was a decoration of the Austro-Hungarian Empire, created in 1750 by Empress Consort Elizabeth Christine in her testament.
-It was later revised in 1771 by her daughter Empress Maria Theresa I, Holy Roman Empress, as the Elizabetho-Theresian Military Foundation (Elisabeth-Theresianische Militärstiftung).
+It was later revised in 1771 by her daughter Maria Theresa, Holy Roman Empress, as the Elizabetho-Theresian Military Foundation (Elisabeth-Theresianische Militärstiftung).

 The order must not be mistaken with the all-female Order of Elizabeth, established by Franz Joseph I of Austria in 1898 to commemorate the memory of his late assassinated wife "Sissi".

 History

 It was created in Vienna in 1750 by Elisabeth Christine of Brunswick-Wolfenbüttel, widow of Charles VI, Holy Roman Emperor, in her testament, to reward the deserving officers who distinguished in battles.
 Originally the number of awarded officers was hardly 20.
 Those had to serve faithfully in the army of the House of Austria for 30 years and having reached at least the rank of colonel and had to be inscribed in the Court Council of War, but without distinction of fatherland, birth, or religion.
 The Order was granted with 16,000 florins of annuity to be divided among the recipients.
 There was originally three grades of annuity: 1000, 800, and 500 florins.

 In 1771, Maria Theresa settled a maximum number of 21 members, after having rejected several petitions to modify the access to the Order.
 The yearly pension amount was also revised: six times 853 florins and 76 kreutzers, eight times 683 florins and seven times 426 florins and 85 kreutzers (100 kreutzers = 1 florin).
-The religion of the recipients did not mater.
+The religion of the recipients did not matter.
 The catholic officers were expected to pray three times Pater Noster and Ave Maria for the founder and the reigning sovereign.
 The Protestants were free from this but they were expected to offer each year three ducats to the Invalides Institute.

 In the 18th century, there was no retirement pension yet, there were lifelong institution like this one.
 In France, a similar institution was an Institute founded as the Order of Military Merit (France) by Louis XV in 1759.

 The Order was cancelled by the Austrian Republic in 1918.